'Govt needs to incentivise vehicle conversion to clean fuels'

-New Delhi, Jan 31 (IANS) The apex body of auto LPG stakeholders in India has sought an active intervention from the government to incentivise consumers to convert their vehicles to clean gaseous fuels such as auto LPG.
+New Delhi: The apex body of auto LPG stakeholders in India has sought an active intervention from the government to incentivise consumers to convert their vehicles to clean gaseous fuels such as auto LPG.

 The Indian Auto LPG Coalition has urged slashing of GST on conversion kits along with subsidy support to consumers shifting to environment-friendly fuels.